Leadership

 Louis Santiago

-M.S Graduate Student Louis Santiago is a M.S. student in Parks, Recreation, and Tourism Management.
+Project Coordinator and Graduate Research Assistant Louis Santiago is a M.S. student in Parks, Recreation, and Tourism Management.
 He is originally from Puerto Rico and most of his work has been focused on invasive species management, reintroduction of endangered species, and designing visitors' learning experiences in protected areas.
 His research interests include visitor education strategies, visitor use management, sustainable trails, and interpretative planning.
 Currently, Louis is studying visitors’ and community perceptions of forest use and the level of involvement in management and planning.
 As a forest therapy guide and Leave No Trace Master Educator, he is passionate about providing experiences that aim to support human well-being and inspire responsible recreation.
 Louis's hobbies include backpacking and playing Bomba drums, an Afro-Puerto Rican instrument. |

 Innocent Kahigana

-Graduate Teaching Assistant Innocent Kahigana is a Ph.D. student in Parks, Recreation, and Tourism Management.
+Project Coordinator and Graduate Research Assistant Innocent Kahigana is a Ph.D. student in Parks, Recreation, and Tourism Management.
 He is originally from Rwanda and holds an MS in Sustainable Development from Uppsala University in Sweden.
 His research and teaching take an interdisciplinary approach to understanding the direct impacts of human-nature interactions within socioeconomic and ecological contexts.
 He is specifically interested in the profound study of habitat conservation, conservation enterprise, wildlife damage compensation, community livelihood security, conservation governance, and ecorecreation enhancement.
 Innocent’s experience in human-wildlife interaction, conservation education, and eco-business advisory inspired him to bridge the gap between actionable insight and solution generation for conservation conflicts in and around national parks and other protected areas.
 His extracurricular activities include undertaking excursions with his family to protected areas and watching documentaries about wildlife and their habitats. |